Help shape the Helensburgh Town Centre Plan

 The plan looks great, however, where are the locals going to park when they go shopping?
 Parking is extremely limited now and with these changes to Walker Street and with the increase in population is only going to get worse.
 If Coles carpark is full, it looks like it will be a long walk to get to the centre of town.

-AWhite asked almost 4 years ago
+AWhite asked over 4 years ago

 Council conducted parking surveys as part of the preparation of this work and it was identified that there is sufficient parking in Helensburgh to cater for the expected demands.